Fort Wayne’s Maplecrest Burger King: a childhood mystery solved

 Burger King isn’t an enigma.
-You order, hold the pickle and lettuce, and your special order doesn’t upset the people behind the counter if all goes to plan.
-Nevertheless, a mystery about a specific restaurant in the chain took up a Whopper-sized chunk of real estate in my brain: for the last quarter-century, I was convinced that the Burger King my grandparents took my brother and me to had a playground encapsulated by an inflatable dome!
+You order, hold the pickle and lettuce.
+If all goes to plan, your special order won’t upset the people behind the counter!
+Nevertheless, a mystery about a specific restaurant in the chain took up a Whopper-sized chunk of real estate in my brain: for the last quarter-century, I was convinced that the Burger King in Fort Wayne my grandparents took my brother and me to had a playground encapsulated by an inflatable dome.

-When it opened, the restaurant featured a “brilliantly-colored, tri-level complex of tunnels and rope bridges,” and a “trampoline-like” ball pit manufactured by the Soft Play Company of Charlotte, North Carolina3.
-The playground featured in advertisements for the place, and my brother and I spent hours and hours burning off our Cini-Minis by zooming through the tubes with Kid Vid and the Burger King Kid’s Club during the mid-1990s!
+When it opened, the Burger King at Maplecrest featured a “brilliantly-colored, tri-level complex of tunnels and rope bridges,” and a “trampoline-like” ball pit manufactured by the Soft Play Company of Charlotte, North Carolina3.
+The playground featured in advertisements for the place, and my brother and I spent hours and hours burning off our Cini-Minis by zooming through the tubes with Kid Vid and the Burger King Kid’s Club during the early 1990s!

-The playground was fun, but it wasn’t that unique or memorable on its own because 90’s kids like me were spoiled with places to climb on or slide down by then!
-McDonald’s opened their first PlayPlace in 1979, but Muncie, Indiana-based Mister Fifteen beat them to the punch by eleven years when it installed playgrounds featuring picnic tables, swing sets, a “large climbing turtle,” and “stepping stones” next to their stores4.
+The playground was fun, but it wasn’t that unique or memorable on its own because 90’s kids like me were spoiled with places to climb on or slide down by then.
+McDonald’s opened their first PlayPlace in 1979, but Muncie-based Mister Fifteen beat them to the punch by eleven years when it installed playgrounds featuring picnic tables, swing sets, a “large climbing turtle,” and “stepping stones” next to their stores4.

-Mister Fifteen was long gone when I was old enough to play at a fast-food playground, but a dizzying array of options were everywhere.
+Mister Fifteen was long gone by the time I was old enough to go to a fast-food playground, but a dizzying array of options were everywhere.
 I think the reason I remember the Burger King playground so fondly is that trips were a chance to spend time with my grandma and grandpa before they died.
 There was also that dome.
 It was an anomaly!
 Most Burger King playgrounds in my area were enclosed by simple two-story boxes, not air-supported fiberglass.

-My memories are hazy since I mostly stopped going to the playground dome after my grandma died when I was six.
-I can’t recall how it connected to the building, but the area featured a concrete floor.
+My memories are hazy, but the area featured a concrete floor.
 The climbing structure was similar to the one pictured above, and the roof was made out of a translucent white material that encapsulated the playground but made it easy to see silhouettes of people outside.
 I don’t know if it was inflatable, but I assume it was since I distinctly recall a ceiling fan connected to the top and maybe some circular vents to air the place out.

 A couple of other things stick out to me beyond the dome.
 The Burger King on Maplecrest also touted a solarium decorated with plants and a fountain.
 Uniquely, the main dining room was furnished with a 350-gallon saltwater aquarium5!
 From the outside, the restaurant was typical of a design I’ve seen called BK 25006, which had a hipped roof, the solarium, and angular side entrances covered in wood siding.
 The Burger King in Valdosta, Georgia looks exactly like it.

-The closest Burger King sat at 3710 East State Boulevard, about a mile south of their house.
-As far as I could tell, it never featured any type of playground, but was otherwise identical to the Burger King from my childhood.
-Aside from the dome, of course.
+The closest Burger King sat at 3710 East State Boulevard, about a mile south of my grandparents’ house.
+As far as I could tell, it never featured any type of playground, but was otherwise identical to the Burger King from my childhood aside from the dome.

 Memories of Burger King’s playground dome percolated back into my cerebral cortex four or five years ago, and I asked a Facebook group that focused on Fort Wayne history if anyone remembered it.
-Most people who replied thought I’d conflated memories of a McDonald’s PlayPlace with trips to a waterpark called Diamond Jim’s that once sat nearby at Coliseum Boulevard and Columbia Avenue.
-I wish I had- the place looks badass!
+Most thought I’d conflated memories of a McDonald’s PlayPlace with trips to a waterpark called Diamond Jim’s that sat nearby at Coliseum Boulevard and Columbia Avenue.
+I wish I had- the place looks incredible!
 Unfortunately, I was two years old when Diamond Jim’s closed.
 Today, an abandoned Home Depot sits on the site.

-I spent time errantly googling ignorant chains of keywords like “Burger King dome Fort Wayne,” but nothing helped.
-I was facing the stark possibility that, somehow, I’d made the whole thing up and, disheartened, I gave up the search until I woke with a start last week in the middle of the night.
+I spent time Googling ignorant chains of keywords like “Burger King dome Fort Wayne,” but nothing helped.
+I was facing the stark possibility that, somehow, I’d made the whole thing up!
+Disheartened, I gave up the search until I woke with a start last week in the middle of the night.
 Out of nowhere, I was determined to finally put the mystery to rest.

 I have access to better research tools than I did during my previous efforts, and I made note of all the Burger Kings in the area that shared the BK 2500 plan.
-I only knew about one that had a playground, the Burger King at Maplecrest and Stellhorn, but it looked nothing like the building I remembered.
+I only knew about one that had a playground, the Burger King at Maplecrest and Stellhorn, but it didn’t look like the place I remembered.
 It was significantly further from my grandparents’ house than the one on East State, so I’d never bothered to check out its history.

 The next image I scrolled to seemed to seal the deal.
 Here’s the same site as depicted in 1995.
 Stellhorn Plaza had been completed by then7, and the area had really grown.
 It seems clear that the playground was surrounded by a light-colored, pillow-like enclosure within the confines of the 1986 sidewalk, but it took another round of imagery for me to confirm.

-Aerials from 1999 were the slam dunk: they’re clear enough to obviously show a dome surrounding the playground.
+Aerials from 1999 were the slam dunk!
+They’re clear enough to show a dome surrounding the playground.
 Evidently, it was replaced at some point before 2003 when the entire restaurant was updated to its current appearance.
 I was absolved- the tyrant had been vanquished!
 Thanks to a pair of twenty-five-year-old aerial photos, I could finally focus on other things.

 But could I?
 Here’s how the Maplecrest Burger King appeared in 2019, thanks to Google’s Street View cameras.
-It looks a lot different from when I last set foot in that playground around the year 2000!
-Although I finally confirmed that my childhood memories of the Burger King playground dome were real, I wish I could find a photo of the dome from this angle, or some corroboration from other people who spent time there.
+It looks a lot different from when I last set foot in that playground around the year 2000.
+Even though I finally confirmed that my childhood memories of the Burger King playground dome were real, I wish I could find a photo of it from this angle, or some corroboration from other people who spent time there.

 I still hope to learn more about the old playground dome.
 Birthday parties at fast-food restaurants were still a thing when I was a kid, and I’m sure someone out there has a couple old 35mm shots that their mom or dad took inside.
 Maybe someone else worked there as a teenager in the 90s and has some photos.
 I hope they reach out!
 Until then, I’ve done my part in memorializing Burger King on Maplecrest Road’s old playground dome on the internet.
-It really existed!
+I can finally sleep at night knowing that it really existed.

 Sources Cited